urbantrout/docs/en/templating/querying-elements/craft-entries.md

 ### `prevSiblingOf`

 Only fetch the entry which is the previous sibling of the given entry within a Structure section.
-Accepts either an [EntryModel]({entry:templating/entrymodel}) object or an entry’s ID.
+Accepts either an EntryModel object or an entry’s ID.

 ### `relatedTo`

 Only fetch entries that are related to certain other elements.
-(See {entry:docs/relations:link} for the syntax options.)
+(See [Relations](en/relations.md) for the syntax options.)

 ### `search`

 Only fetch entries that match a given search query.
-(See {entry:docs/searching:link} for the syntax and available search attributes.)
+(See [Searching](en/searching.md) for the syntax and available search attributes.)

 ### `section`

 Only fetch entries that belong to a given section(s).
-Accepted values include a section handle, an array of section handles, or a [SectionModel]({entry:templating/sectionmodel}) object.
+Accepted values include a section handle, an array of section handles, or a SectionModel object.

 ### `sectionId`